U.S. News and World Report names UW Medical Center No. 1 Best Hospital in Washington for 7th year

 More than 19,000 health care facilities around the globe have received the Baby-Friendly designation, including 84 hospitals and birth centers in the United States.

-The American Nurses Credentialing Center’s Magnet designation indicates that UWMC has one of the most desirable environments for nursing practice.
+TThe American Nurses Credentialing Center’s Magnet designation indicates that UWMC has one of the most desirable environments for nursing practice.
 This strengthens our recruitment and retention of highly qualified professionals in nursing as well as in other health-care disciplines.
-UWMC was the first hospital to receive this honor in 1994 in recognition of excellence in nursing and has received it every four years since.